akhilsaini/aws-csa-2017/README.md

 - Default Windows EC2 username is Administrator.
 - Termination protection is turned off by default.
 You need to turn it on.
 - By default when instance(EBS-Backed) is terminated, root volume is deleted.
 But you can turn if off at the time of instance creation by unchecking the **delete on termination** checkbox.
+- By default volumes other than root will not be deleted when the instance is terminated.
+You need to explicityly check the **delete on termination** checkbox at the time of attaching these other volumes.
 - System Status Check – Overall health of hosting infrastructure.
 If they arise, Terminate instance and recreate.
 - Instance Status Check – Health of instance.
 If they arise, reboot the instance.
 - By default root volumne( from AWS Given AMIs ) can't be encrypted(though you can use third party tools like bitlocker for windows) while external EBS volume can be encrypted at the time of attaching that EBS volume to instance.
 To encrypt the root volumne you need to create copy/AMI from that EC2 instance and at the time of this copying process you can encrypt that.